 It is plausible with any series of items, of course—say, examples of addition which illustrate numbers as the sum of others—that we develop a disposition to continue in one way rather than others; that is part of what happens when we learn to add.
 So perhaps rule-following just consists in forming such a disposition and then acting as it prompts me in extrapolating to further instances?
 Perhaps to follow the rule for detecting sums, for example, is just ‘to be disposed, when asked for any sum “x+y” to give the sum of x and y as the answer’ (Kripke 1982: 23).
-In a plausible interpretation of Wittgenstein, Kripke (1982: 24) argues that this won’t work either, principally for the reason that to be subject to a disposition in proceeding is not to be guided towards what one ought to do or is justified in doing; it conflicts with the assumption in such a case that ‘whatever in fact I (am disposed to) do, there is a unique thing that I should do’.
+In a plausible interpretation of Wittgenstein, Kripke (1982: 24) argues that this won’t work either, principally for the reason that to be subject to a disposition in proceeding is not to be guided toward what one ought to do or is justified in doing; it conflicts with the assumption in such a case that ‘whatever in fact I (am disposed to) do, there is a unique thing that I should do’.

 On the face of it, Wittgenstein holds a realist view of rule-following, never doubting that we do follow rules even in the basic cases on which he focuses.
-But he defends that view a somewhat aphoristic and opaque manner.
-Thus, he argues that when you follow a sign-post, in his own analogue, you will not only ‘have been trained to react to this sign in a particular way’; you will go ‘by a sign-post only in so far as there exists a regular use of sign-posts, a custom’ (Wittgenstein 1958, §198).
+But he defends that view in a somewhat aphoristic and opaque manner.
+Thus, he argues that when you follow a sign-post, in his own analogue, you will not only ‘have been trained to react to this sign in a particular way’, you will go ‘by a sign-post only in so far as there exists a regular use of sign-posts, a custom’ (Wittgenstein 1958: §198).
 He suggests that we will each have learned those customs—those uses or institutions, as he also says—insofar as we teach them to one another.
 And he thinks that such teaching will proceed ‘by means of examples and by practice’, ‘by expressions of agreement, rejection, expectation, encouragement’, and by the sort of ‘gesture that means “go on like this”’ (Wittgenstein 1958: §208).

-In Kripke’s (1982: Ch 3) interpretation, however, Wittgenstein assumes a very different profile, conceding in an anti-realist or skeptical spirit that no explanation of rule-following can save the phenomenon.
+In Kripke’s (1982: ch.
+3) interpretation, however, Wittgenstein assumes a very different profile, conceding in an anti-realist or skeptical spirit that no explanation of rule-following can save the phenomenon.
 I can be said to give the right answers in different cases, so the idea goes, but that is just to say that I give the sorts of answers most others in the community would give.
 And if I am described in such a case as following a rule, that only has the force of an honorific: it may imply approval for my conformity with established habits—I properly belong to the community—but it does not imply that in any literal sense I am actually following a rule: I am controlling my responses with a view to conforming to the rule.

-2. Being sensitized to patterns
+3. Being Sensitized to Patterns

 In this section we begin to go through three practices and capacities that human beings generally display and that, by a range of accepted accounts, have been features of the human make-up well back into the history of the species.
 These capacities will belong to humanoids as well and the question is whether their exercise would engage them in following basic rules, by our account of what that involves.
 If it would, then the capacity of humanoids to follow rules would be explicable in naturalistically unproblematic terms.
 And if it could be explained in that way amongst the humanoids, it may lend itself to a similar explanation in our own kind.